-Heading to the big London and need 1 day london itinerary then this is for you!
+Heading to England and a 1 day London itinerary?
+Then this is for you!
 Perfect for those thinking ‘I have one day in London what should I do’?
 Well, you are in luck with my long overdue of a local’s guide on how to see London in one day with all the cool must-see sights in the London.

 Even better is that no transportation is required with this guide so you will need a good pair of walking shoes.
 (You can bring the heels in your bag for when you want that Instagram full length shot.)
 With this one day in London guide, you won’t need to spend time trying to figure out our underground so you can explore cool London attractions like Big Ben, Buckingham Palace, London Eye, St Pauls and Tower Bridge.
 A lot of this guide is a self-guided tour of London that mostly only requires money for a cup of coffee when you get thirsty or need to take cover from the rain.
 There are lots of stops along the way to taste amazing food.
 All calories that you will burn off on this walk anyway.